-Mr. Reiter also has an active appellate practice.
-He drafted the successful petition for a writ of certiorari and merits briefing in Nutraceutical Corp. v.
+Mr. Reiter has also won significant, dispositive motions and complex appeals.
+He recently defeated in full a lawsuit against Deloitte Consulting for alleged violations of the False Claims Act through dispositive motions.
+Mr. Reiter also drafted the successful petition for a writ of certiorari and merits briefing in Nutraceutical Corp. v.
 Lambert, 586 U.S. ___ (2019), and obtained a 9-0 victory before the Supreme Court of the United States in a decision that has significant implications for class actions and civil procedure.

 In every case, Mr. Reiter uses his courtroom experience, creative strategies, and aggressive approach to streamline litigation and achieve the client’s desired result.